zlatko-michailov/abc/notes.md

 ---
 # v0.7
 ## To Do
-- socket: Use the json streams in the tests.
 - json: Put repeated constructs in methods.
 - json, http: Remove `gcount` from `ostream`s.